Brave Writer Podcast: Awesome Adulting with Jessica Hammond

 As you juggle your roles as parent, partner, and home educator, that sacred time for yourself is probably the first ball to drop.
 But it doesn’t have to be!

-Grab your earbuds—you don’t want to miss today’s episode of the podcast.
+Grab your earbuds—you don’t want to miss this episode of the podcast.

 Jessica Hammond wrote to me saying, “I want connection with my kids, but I also want to be my own person who does cool things on my own.
 And right now it feels like a constant tug of war between the two.”